Macomb Public Library

 Employment

 The Macomb Public Library takes employment applications at any time.
-Fill out the employee application (pdf) and mail it to the library, or drop it off at the front desk.
+Fill out the employee application (page one, page two) and mail it to the library, or drop it off at the front desk.
 You can also pick up a print copy of the application at the front desk.

 Library Board of Trustees